Oyez, oyez, oyez! Garner’s Dictionary of Legal Usage

 Legal English is not just for the legally-minded.
 It can be arcane, yes, but it’s certainly not irrelevant – whether we’re agreeing a mortgage, reading about changes to the law, or (tut, tut) standing as a defendant in a trial, legal language is not something we can easily ignore.

 But it is still arcane – do you know the difference between ad damnum, ad finem, and ad idem? – which is why Bryan A Garner’s Dictionary of Legal Usage has been an essential reference to legal English for over 20 years.
-First published by Oxford University Press in 1987, the updated third print edition was published only last June, and is now available online for the first time as part of Oxford Dictionaries Pro, our premium subscription site.
+First published by Oxford University Press in 1987, the updated third print edition was published last June.

 Here are some of the new and perhaps unexpected entries that can be found in Garner’s Dictionary of Legal Usage.